Alex-q-z/my_ledger/README.md

 2019/07/25 (Ver.
 1.1):
 1. basic defensive programming completed; now simple typing errors would not cause the whole program to crash
 2. users may choose to view the specific contents of a ledger, by typing '2' in the main branch

+2019/07/29 (Ver.
+1.2):
+1. now records & inputs of incomes are supported; net spending will be calculated
+2. bugs fixed

 ## Future work
 **Functionalities incoming:** data analysis & visualization, GUI, encrypted ledgers, redirection when viewing ledgers